Recited by the music ensemble in Gurudev Siddha Peeth.

 Please do not copy, record, or distribute.

-What I love about gayatri mantras is that they are mantras—“sacred syllables with the power to purify, protect, and transform the one who repeats them”1—and also prayers.
+Gayatri mantras are “sacred syllables with the power to purify, protect, and transform the one who repeats them”1.
+They are also prayers.
 In fact, many mantras can be understood as prayers, as a means of communicating with the Divine.
 What is powerful about the practice of mantra recitation on the Siddha Yoga path is that we strive to recognize the Divine to whom we are praying as the very essence of who we are, our very own Self.
 The potency of a mantra empowered by the grace of the Guru is inherent in the syllables and can be unlocked when the syllables are vocalized with intention.
 When you sing a gayatri mantra in the traditional Vedic melody or gayatri meter, the sound vibrations move through your physical body and into the surrounding space, invoking the energy of the deity honored by the verse.

 While this gayatri mantra does not specifically mention Bhumi Devi by name, the images it employs tell us this mantra is, indeed, honoring the Earth Goddess.
 For instance, in the first line of the verse we pray to know “the one who bears (dharayai) the bow (dhanu).”
 In traditional Indian iconography, the bow represents potential energy—in this case, the underlying force of all manifestation, the pure creative potential of Chiti, divine Consciousness.
 This bow is the implement of Bhumi Devi, the one whose potential energy is a life-giving force.